 The proposed modernized license and fee model will promote fairness to small business, with fees that will correspond to the number and type of camp experiences offered, through a tiered model.
 Camps would be placed into simple, moderate, or complex categories, in place of the existing one-size-fits-all model.
 More complex camps, which generally are larger operations, would pay a higher license fee.
 In addition, the licensing structure accommodates additional hospitality activities such as lodging, retail food service and camping offered to families and other adult guests within the confines of the recreational and educational camp, utilizing the same camp structures.
 When a camp adds hospitality to its category it does not have to meet the normal requirements for health and supervision when providing the hospitality activities, i.e. when the recreational and educational camp is only used for families or for non-developmentally disabled adults.
 Obtaining the proposed license is much less expensive than obtaining the additional applicable licenses separately.
 Licensing fees have not increased since 2007, but basing the licensing fee on risk and hospitality activity will help to moderate the impact of a fee increase.
-The modernized license and fee model will include six possible categories: simple, simple with hospitality, moderate, moderate with hospitality, complex, complex with hospitality.
+The modernized license and fee model will include six possible categories: simple, simple with hospitality, moderate, moderate with hospitality, complex, complex, complex with hospitality.

 As previously stated, the proposed updates to ch.
 ATCP 78 contain an overhaul of definitions that includes amendments, modernization and expansion of terms used in the rule for clarification.
 Expansion of the definitions section includes over 50 newly defined terms.
-This expansion is beneficial because it creates efficiency and an opportunity for both small business and authorized representatives conducting inspections to speak the same language used within the rule.
+This expansion is beneficial for consistency and creates a clear understanding of how the rule is applied to the recreational and educational camp setting.
 An amended definition of 'recreational and educational camp' deregulates camps that only serve families or non-developmentally disabled adults because supervision and health services requirements are not needed for groups of adults and families who know their children's health needs, and there is no value to recreational and educational camp supervision regulations being applied to these situations.